clux/probes/content/post/2023-12-31-annual-gratitude.md

 +++
 date = "2023-12-31"
-description = "journal of good things to be thankful for" title = "Gratitude for 2023" slug = "2023-12-31-annual-gratitude"
+description = "Journal of good things from the year" title = "Gratitude for 2023" slug = "2023-12-31-annual-gratitude"